tamago1908/Cursor-Changer.bat/README.md

 ## - **FREATURES** -
 The most important feature is the ability to change the cursor.
 You can change it to white (windows default) or black.
 It also has a settings menu that allows you to change the behavior of Cursor Changer, a calculator, various easter eggs, hidden functions, advanced behavior using powershell, and much more.
 And best of all, all of these features are built with only a single BATCH file, no additional files are required!

 And this BATCH is still under development, with new new features and patches to come! (at least as long as the developers are motivated)
+and the most recent report (Latest News) is given at least once a month.
+At least as far as I have searched, almost all Batch OS have stopped updating in the last year.
+~~No update and No news for 1 years over?
+That's pathetic lol.~~

 ### ***In creating this BATCH, I were inspired by the following.***